gitzart/flashcards/README.md

 ## Platform

-The app works best on Android, for now.
+The app works only on Android.